gmasil/gherkin-extension-jupiter/readme.md

 # Gherkin Extension Jupiter
-This project is Junit 5 (Jupiter) extension to allow writing tests in a gherkin like style.
+This project is a Junit 5 (Jupiter) extension to allow writing auditable tests in a gherkin like style.

+To create audit reports or enforce auditable tests take a look at the [Gherkin Maven Plugin](https://github.com/gmasil/gherkin-maven-plugin).

 ## Maven
 Maven dependency: